lorenzouriel/mssql-mcp-python/README.md

 # MSSQL MCP Python Server
-This is a complete, production-ready MCP (Model Context Protocol) server implementation in Python that safely exposes SQL Server database capabilities to LLM clients like Claude.
+This is a MCP (Model Context Protocol) server implementation in Python that safely exposes SQL Server database capabilities to LLM clients.

 ## Quick Start
 ### 1. Install Dependencies